pgpkeys-eu/pgpkeys-eu.github.io/docs/state-keyservers-2024.md

 Public OpenPGP keystores are the basis of the PGPKI.
 Keyservers are the most common form of public keystore.
+The definition of a "keyserver" is somewhat vague, but is normally applied to a keystore that exposes a public API for fingerprint queries.
-Keystores provide two main services:
+Keyservers and other keystores provide two main services:

 * discovery of new keys
 * updates of existing keys